 Quiet space, affinity groups and more...

-If you need a quiet place, there will be a room just for that (click on the Whitebox video below to see more).
-And if you’d like to connect with folks who share similar interests, experiences or identities, we are looking into arranging affinity groups you can join.
+If you need a quiet place, there will be a room just for that (view the Whitebox video further down this page to see more).
+And if you’d like to connect with folks who share similar interests, experiences or identities, we are looking into arranging affinity and interest groups you can join.
 We are keen to support any additional needs and accommodations, for example, if you require British Sign Language (BSL) interpretation at the conference, please get in touch to discuss further with a member of the team.

 attending in-person